saleguas/prefixes-for-enemies-REVAMPED/readme.md

 # [1.4 Alpha] MODIFIERS FOR ENEMIES!

 A remake of my favorite terraria mod of all time (prefixes for enemies) that sadly became out of date in tmodloader v0.10.
+Original Idea and many concepts belong to Hiccup251 and Jofairden.

-[c/ff9eb4:WHAT DOES IT DO:] Any hostile enemy in the game has a chance to spawn with (possibly multiple) prefixes/modifiers that enhances their attacks.
+**WHAT DOES IT DO:** Any hostile enemy in the game has a chance to spawn with (possibly multiple) prefixes/modifiers that enhances their attacks.
 For example, a zombie can have a prefix that makes it have more armor and health, and also shoots fireballs at you every 5 seconds.
 Prefixed mobs also drop extra cool and customized loot.
 Kill rare enemies to get progression-based loot tokens that drop super strong weapons!

-[c/ff9eb4:You can fully configure the settings] (Spawn chance, loot, etc.) after downloading!
+**You can fully configure the settings** (Spawn chance, loot, etc.) after downloading!
 Simply click on the cog in the bottom right of the mod in your mod manager.

 There are currently:
  - 27 possible base stat changes